ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 There are cases where it is required to open multiple connections for the same address(es).
 For example, one Connection might be opened for a multicast group to for a multicast control bus, and another application later opens a separate Connection to the same group to send signals to and/or receive signals from the common bus.
-In such cases, the Transport Service system needs to explicitly enable re-use of the same set of addresses (equivalent to setting SO_REUSEADDR in the socket API).
+In such cases, the Transport Services system needs to explicitly enable re-use of the same set of addresses (equivalent to setting SO_REUSEADDR in the socket API).

 ConnectionReceived: